mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

   </tr>
   <tr>
     <td><b>Pass by value</b> a <b>reference-type</b> data such as lists, arrays, object, and all classes</td>
-    <td>Reference Type data holds the address of the data in the memory.
-Passing a Reference Type data by value simply copy the address, so changes inside the function will change original data.
-If the caller cares that ita data is not affected by the function, it should duplicate the data before passing it to any function</td>
+    <td>Reference-Type data holds the address of the data in memory.
+Passing a Reference-Type data by value simply copies the address, so changes inside the function will change the original data.
+If the caller cares that its data is not affected by the function, it should duplicate the data before passing it to any function.</td>
   </tr>
   <tr>
     <td><b>Pass by reference</b> a <b>reference-type</b> data</td>